 The Qmod Energy Block lets kids easily harness energy from everyday objects including different plants.
 Once students charge the Energy Block they can experiment and play games with the energy they have harnessed.
 The Qmod Energy Block can actually harness up to 5V of energy so students can power a range of devices.

 I love the idea of having students look at everyday objects in completely new ways.
-The Qmod Energy Block can be used during a unit on electricity or included in a makerspace where students can explore their interests outside of your course content.
+The Qmod Energy Block is perfect for a unit on electricity.
+It could also be part of a makerspace where students can explore their interests outside of your course content.
 The Energy Block comes in three different colors and like most Kickstarter projects there are a few different ways to support Qmod in their quest.
-When you visit their Kickstarter page you will see the different options available to project backers and learn a bit more about the company’s history.
+When you visit their Kickstarter page you will see the different options available to project backers.
+You’ll also learn a bit more about the company’s history.

 Check out Qmod’s Energy Kit by visiting their Kickstarter page!

 Want more FREE tips?
 Grab an eBook too!

 Sign up for my weekly newsletter and periodic special messages... and you'll get INSTANT access to my eBooks, freebies and more!

 I can't wait to share my favorite EdTech tips, tools and lesson ideas with you!

 Yours in Learning, Monica :)